vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The scanner finds the layout, reserves sequence/instrument/sample IDs, parses instrument/sample information when the instrument table and SPC DIR are detected, always emits the sequence, and creates one collection for the source.
 It owns asset metadata while `decodeCapcomSnesSequence` returns only the neutral `SequenceProgram`.
 If synth information is unavailable, the collection still has the sequence and a warning.

-Capcom is the first semantic-command vertical slice.
-Its base opcode profile plus two V1 patches are the single source of command behavior.
-Each entry owns presentation, source reads, conversion, discovery flow, and playback side-by-side.
-Decode reads every operand once, stores encoded and resolved values where they differ, and records control flow; the track keeps no command-byte pool. `TrackDecodeScope::linear` owns walking, command projection, and track annotation finalization, so the format's track function supplies only `decodeCommand`.
-The same profile entry is selected during rendering by program profile and opcode, and the global scheduler supplies per-track state.
-The executor cannot access source bytes by construction.
+Capcom uses one imperative compiler-cursor opcode switch.
+Each case reads its operands, performs version-dependent conversion, records control flow, and appends its executable effects in source order.
+Simple state and output commands remain entirely inline; only notes, note attributes, repeat breaks, portamento, and modulation gating call nearby `Playback` methods because they depend on execution history.
+There is no command-definition table, decode lambda, execute lambda, playback-time operand lookup, or second opcode selection.
+Complete commands retain no source bytes, and engine-version decisions are resolved during decode rather than reopened during playback.

+`TrackDecodeScope::linear` owns walking, command projection, and track annotation finalization.
+The whole-sequence parser creates one scope and changes only the source-map parent for each track pointer; its production path does not rebuild the transitional per-track input bag.
+Encoded/resolved cursor fields preserve both the driver byte and its interpreted value in one semantic operand and source annotation.

 The track state owns duration rate, transpose, octave flags, slur state, modulation, portamento, and previous-note information.
 Loop and repeat commands return VM flow helpers rather than implementing export loop policy.
 Driver math is local to the value implementation and contains no dependency on the old parser architecture.
 Pan commands retain Capcom's source-engine left/right gains; shared export code performs MIDI pan quantization and expression compensation.
 Vibrato events retain both normalized controller amounts and the driver's physical semitone depth and hertz rate, allowing `SequenceEventSimulation` to render pitch-bend motion without depending on SF2/DLS modulators.